cybergateservices/hardened-linux/centos7/docs/stig-rhel7-disa-hardening-guide.md

 ```

 ## Updating Software
-To meet demands enforced by our security policy we need to keep the software update using ```yum``` software management
+To meet demands enforced by our security policy we need to keep the software update using ```yum``` software management tool

 ```

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE3ODEwNDYzNDddfQ==
+eyJoaXN0b3J5IjpbLTE0NDI5MTg3MDddfQ==
 -->